ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 Yes.
 The keys are stored in the /keys folder of your adapter installation.
 Delete all the files in this folder and restart the adapter.
 The adapter will create a new key-pair on startup and refresh the registration at link-cloud by sending the new public key.

 ### How an established connection itself is secured?
-If there is a pending connection request, an ioBroker.link adapter first establishes an SSH tunnel to the link-cloud and accepts the incomming connection.
+If there is a pending connection request, an ioBroker.link adapter first establishes an SSH tunnel to the link-cloud and accepts the incoming connection.
 The both sides authorize themselves by means of certificates.
 Once SSH tunnel is set up, the communication itself begins.
 As soon as the connection is closed, e.g., by a user via the link-cloud server UI, the SSH tunnel closes and no communication is possible any longer.

 ### Is it possible also to connect to my local devices via the link-cloud?
 Yes.
 If your devices support HTTP protocol, then you can access them via the link-cloud.
 Every device you'd like to connect to via the link-cloud must be explicitly configured in the ioBroker.link adapter settings.
 No device can be connected to by default.
 Even the ioBroker.admin Web-UI has to be configured first in order to be able to connect to.

 ### What do I need to install to connect to my local devices via the link-cloud?
-A connection to local devices supportng HTTP protocol is made via the browser of your choice.
+A connection to local devices supporting HTTP protocol is made via the browser of your choice.
 No additional software is required.

 ### My local device supports only TCP/UDP protocol.
 Is a connection to TCP/UDP devices also possible?
 Yes.
 In order to connect to local TCP/UDP devices please use ioBroker.link-box: https://www.npmjs.com/package/iobroker.link-box